-Program faculty may include more than the physician faculty members, such as other physicians and non-physicians who teach and evaluate the program's residents.
+The program faculty may include more than the physician faculty members, such as other physicians and non-physicians who teach and evaluate the program's residents.
 There may be additional members of the Clinical Competency Committee.
 Chief residents who have completed core residency programs in their specialty may be members of the Clinical Competency Committee.

 - 5.3.c.
-The Clinical Competency Committee must review all resident evaluations at least semi-annually.
-(Core) - 5.3.d.
-The Clinical Competency Committee must determine each resident's progress on achievement of the specialty-specific Milestones.
-(Core) - 5.3.e.
-The Clinical Competency Committee must meet prior to the residents' semiannual evaluations and advise the program director regarding each resident's progress.
-(Core) - 5.4.
-Faculty Evaluation a given institution for other reasons, it is applied to residency program faculty members only through approval by a program director.
+The Clinical Competency Committee must review all resident evaluations at least semi-annually. ^(Core) - 5.3.d.
+The Clinical Competency Committee must determine each resident's progress on achievement of the specialty-specific Milestones. ^(Core) - 5.3.e.
+The Clinical Competency Committee must meet prior to the residents' semiannual evaluations and advise the program director regarding each resident's progress. ^(Core) - 5.4.
+Faculty Evaluation The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually. ^(Core)

+Background and Intent: The program director is responsible for the educational program and all educators.
+While the term "faculty" may be applied to physicians within a given institution for other reasons, it is applied to residency program faculty members only through approval by a program director.
 The development of the faculty improves the education, clinical, and research aspects of a program.
 Faculty members have a strong commitment to the resident and desire to provide optimal education and work opportunities.
 Faculty members must be provided feedback on their contribution to the mission of the program.
 All faculty members who interact with residents desire feedback on their education, clinical care, and research.
 If a faculty member does not interact with residents, feedback is not required.
 With regard to the diverse operating environments and configurations, the residency program director may need to work with others to determine the effectiveness of the program's faculty performance with regard to their role in the educational program.
 All teaching faculty members should have their educational efforts evaluated by the residents in a confidential and anonymous manner.
 Other aspects for the feedback may include research or clinical productivity, review of patient outcomes, or peer review of scholarly activity.
 The process should reflect the local environment and identify the necessary information.
 The feedback from the various sources should be summarized and provided to the faculty on an annual basis by a member of the leadership team of the program.